 What is McGill Provocation Testing?

-Provocation testing is a series of tests that subject the spine to different potentially irritating pain triggers.
+Provocation testing is a series of tests that subject the spine to different potentially irritating loads and postures, letting us determine the exact mechanics of the injury.

 For example, the slump test routine is designed to assess flexion intolerance in a patient and also see if the patient has a live disc bulge or herniation that is compressing on the sciatic nerve root.